cind/Synb0-DISCO/README.md

 **--stripped**

 Lets the script know the supplied T1 has already been skull stripped.
-As a default, we assume it is not skull stripped. *Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.
-This tool uses BET for skull stripping which produces poor results, so it is necessary that a tool such as `mri_synthstrip` is used to perform skull stripping before running SynB0-DISCO.*
+As a default, we assume it is not skull stripped.
+Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.
+It is advisable to supply both a whole-head T1 and skull-stripped T1 and not use this flag.

 **--usevenv**